cablelabs/snaps-boot/README.md

 setup for a bare metal machine.

-If you're dabbling or big time into Software Defined Networks (SDN), Network Function Virtualization (NFV), or just building your own cloud, then this is where you want to start.
+If you're dabbling or big time into Software Defined Networks (SDN), Network Function Virtualization (NFV) or just building your own cloud, then this is where you want to start.

 ## Getting started